Understanding NIS2 Requirements for ICS Networks

 Risk Management

-NIS2 emphasizes a robust risk management framework tailored to the operational context of ICS networks.
+NIS2 requires a structured risk management framework tailored to the operational context of ICS networks.
 This involves identifying potential threats, evaluating their impact, and implementing appropriate mitigation strategies.

 - Actionable Steps: